 GEO.
-E. LEARY & SON, ROCK HALL P. O., KENT COUNTY- Grey's Inn Lumber Mills FINE ASSORTMENT OF NECKWEAR And PEACH BASKET FACTORY!
+E. LEARY & SON, -ROCK HALL P. O., KENT COUNTY-'s Inn Lumber Mills FINE ASSORTMENT OF NECKWEAR

-Manufacturers and Dealers in ALL KINDS OF LUMBER, (Wholesale and Retafl) including BUILDERS' AND CONTRACTORS' SUPPLIES.
-Controlling the Raw Material and being exempt from Commissions, Inspections, Wharfage, etc., having all Improved Machinery adapted to this business, we claim that we are able to compete with any First-class Establishment of the kind in the State of Maryland.
-PEACH BASKETS A SPECIALTY.-Improved machinery and first-class material enable W. S. TAYLOR & CO., 140 Light Street Wharf, BALTIMORE.
-LUMBER, SHINGLES, Sash Bricks, Door:

-OF ALL KINDS.
+Manufacturers and Dealers in ALL KINDS OF LUMBER, (Wholesale and Retail) including BUILDERS' AND CONTRACTORS' SUPPLIES.
+Controlling the Raw Material and being exempt from Commissions, Inspections, Wharfage, etc., having all Improved Machinery adapted to this business, we claim that we are able to compete with any First-class Establishment of the kind in the State of Maryland. us to make PEACH BASKETS of best grades.
+Give us a trial. #9_PEACH BASKETS of best grades.
+Give us a trial.
+WK, SPIRGG W. S. TAYLOR & CO., 140 Light Street Wharf, BALTIMORE.
+LUMBER, SHINGLES, Sash, Bricks, Doors Hair.
+Blinds, OF ALL KINDS.
 FLOORING, PALES, FENCING, &c.